ibm-cloud-docs/instructlab/about.md

 :   For higher accuracy and less risk, built-in Granite models are used as a foundation for learning new skills and knowledge.
 Previously learned information is not lost when the models learn new information.

 Secure, up-to-date, and available
-:   Because {{site.data.keyword.product_name}} is available as a service on {{site.data.keyword.cloud}}, you can reduce unnecessary costs by paying just for what you need.
+:   Because {{site.data.keyword.instructlab_short}} is available as a service on {{site.data.keyword.cloud}}, you can reduce unnecessary costs by paying just for what you need.
 Optimize IT expenditures by delivering simpler, faster, and more economical models.